andrewfraley/chef-rhn-channels-afraley/README.md

 rhn-channels cookbook
 =====================
+[Library cookbook][0] which manages RHN channel subscriptions.

-Manages RHN channel subscription using provided LWRP.
-This cookbook does not manage the RHN registration itself.
+This cookbook provides resource/providers which manages enrollment of channel subscriptions.
+It does not manage the RHN registration.
 Please use the [rhn cookbook][1] for that.

 # Usage
 This cookbook provides the Chef LWRP *rhn_channel* for managing